A Table Full Of Joy

 peeling cooked potato.

-potatoes after pressing through potato ricer
+potatoes after pressing through the potato ricer in a glass bowl.

-• Then add in the mashed potatoes, garlic powder, salt, and pepper.
+1. Step 6: Then add in the mashed potatoes, garlic powder, salt, and pepper.
 Mix until fully incorporated.

 Save this for later!